harvardinformatics/informatics-website/docs/faq/index.md

     ##### How can I know about future workshops?

-    We post upcoming workshops on our [Events page](../events.md).
+    We post upcoming workshops on our [Events & Workshops page](/events-workshops/).
 You can also subscribe to our [newsletter](https://mailchi.mp/g/informatics-newsletter) to receive updates on upcoming workshops and events.

 ??? question "Can you run a workshop on X?"